Anonim9999/cristian-stefan-portofoio.github.io/README.md

 like line followers or maze solvers to more sophisticated ones, such as cargo-carrying robots.
 The competition also includes collective races to evaluate the robot's speed, efficiency and strength.*

-## Education
+### Education
-- Mechatronics and Robotics Engineer @University of ”Lucian Blaga” in Sibiu | Faculty of Engineering - 2018/2021 - **Finished**
+- B.S, R.I.S. - Robotics and Intelligent Systems| The University of Lucian Blaga - 2018/2021
-- Artificial Intelligence and Engineering Systems Master Program | Eindhoven University of Technology - 2022 - 2024 - **Expected**
+- M.S, Artificial Intelligence and Engineering Systems  | Eindhoven University of Technology - **2022 - On going**

 ### Personal Projects
 **Dijkstra and Time Monitoring algorithms for establishing a timing hierarchy – Pathfinding – Python** - [as yet UNLISTED]